• Skip to primary navigation

 Well, you can bet that it took me less than a Tennessee minute to order it.
 (Which, come to think of it, is probably substantially longer than a New York minute, but still...)

-The following Nashville Hot Chicken recipe, adapted from the aforementioned recipe in Fried & True, results in a crispy, tender, fiery fried chicken with a spicy kick that will keep you coming back for more.
+The following Nashville Hot Chicken recipe, adapted from Fried & True, results in a crispy, tender, fiery fried chicken with a spicy kick that will keep you coming back for more.

-The recipe itself is relatively straightforward, but after making hot chicken myself, I have some wisdom to pass along that will make the process go more smoothly.
+Hattie B's hot chicken recipe is relatively straightforward, but after making it a number of times myself, I've learned a few things and gained some wisdom to pass along that will make the process go more smoothly for you.

 Step 1: Dry-Brine